qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 In the examples that follow, all shell commands should be run in a Bash shell.
 If you are using Windows, we recommend using Git Bash.

-!!!
-Note
-    You need to accept the EULA before these examples can be run, see the `README.md` file in each orchestration example for instructions how to do this.

 ## Deploying to Docker Swarm